Teragron/nftgenerator/README.md

 # NFT - Generator
-This script helps you create NFT with a pretty simple python Script.
+This script helps you create NFT with a simple python Script.